NOW AVAILABLE: Unlock Data-Driven Insights with Benchmarks, Anomaly Detection & Forecasting

 Optimizing your sales funnel is essential to the profitability and growth of an eCommerce store.
 The vast majority of visitors to your site are not going to convert on their first visit, so you need to build automated systems such as retargeting and cart abandonment to remind them about your brand.
 Also, since many visitors may not have heard of your brand before their initial visit, you need to build trust with user-generated content such as social proof and reviews.

 Once you've got your sales funnel setup and you're driving traffic, don't forget to track your results at each stage of the funnel so that you know exactly what needs to be optimized over time.
-If you want to automate the tracking and reporting of these metrics, check out our prebuilt eCommerce dashboard template.
+If you want to automate the tracking and reporting of these metrics, check out our prebuilt eCommerce dashboard template or a professional eCommerce report template.

 Peter Foy Headshot